 Alabama OHV trails are diverse and offer something for everyone

 A mix of terrains are found throughout the state, giving riders the opportunity to enjoy everything from smooth trails to challenging mud pits and hill climbs.
 No matter what terrain you like to ride in, every park in Alabama is family friendly and can be enjoyed with your favorite people right next to you.
-Many features of the Honda Talon lineup are perfect for these types of riding, and the fact that this SXS has a 6-speed transmission makes your trail riding experience that much more fun!

 In southern Alabama, Boggs and Boulders is the place to explore with 1000 acres and 160 +/- miles of trails for all skill levels.
 Natural terrain in the area includes dry dirt trails, mud flats, caves, lakes, and a spring-fed “cool pool”.
 Camping accommodations include primitive spots, 10- & 50-amp RV campsites, and bunk house rentals.
 There is also an on-site Mud Pie Cafe for those who want a treat while out in the boondocks.
 Pine trees line the trails, and riders will find everything from flat trails to some tricky climbs and terrain.
 Open from Friday to Sunday on the weekends, Boggs and Boulders is located about 21 miles from the main city of Evergreen, Alabama, which will have all of your parts and necessities for camping.
-With an on-site lake and many sites to visit along the trails, the cargo box of the Honda Talon will store all of your trail gear safely and securely, especially with the built-in, strong tie down points.